 Healthy Lamoille Valley has created the LiveYourWhy Campaign to promote youth mental health and prevent substance misuse.
 We know that youth who have strong protective factors are less likely to misuse substances such as alcohol, marijuana, and tobacco products.
 The LiveYourWhy Afterschool Edition is a series of daily activities designed to help youth in building skills to choose healthy activities in their unscheduled time.
-Click here to view and print the activity sheets for Elementary and Middle/High School students.

-Introducing the #LiveYourWhy Campaign!
+Introducing the LiveYourWhy Campaign!

 Self care is anything we do for ourselves to improve our mental, physical, or emotional health.
 Making our own health a priority in stressful times helps keep us safe and healthy in our minds and bodies, and it helps our brain process stressful experiences in healthier ways.
 Think of self-care like the oxygen mask on an airplane: you need to put your own oxygen mask on so that you can continue to help others.